Macrometacorp/docs/docs/cep/reference/extensions/execution/anonymizer.md

 1. Following document would be shown on the `patient_public` collection:
         {"full_name": "fake name", "ssn": "fake ssn", "email": "fake email", "phone": "fake phone number"}

+This example shows how you might anonymize protected patient data.
+The patient needs to be hidden in the system so that he/she cannot be personally identified with it.
+Therefore, you need to obfuscate the value for the patient attributes.